 Certificate of Incorporation

-Memorandum and Articles of Association (MOA/AOA) for companies, or LLP Agreement for LLPs
+Memorandum and Articles of Association (MOA/AOA) for companies, or LLP Agreement for LLPs.

 PAN card of the company

-Digital Signature Certificate (DSC) of the authorised signatory — mandatory for companies and LLPs
+Digital Signature Certificate (DSC) of the authorised signatory — mandatory for companies and LLPs.

-Board resolution authorising the signatory
+Board resolution authorising the signatory.

-Important 2025 update: As per a GSTN advisory issued in November 2025, valid bank account details must now be provided within 30 days of registration or before filing your first GSTR-1 — whichever comes earlier.
+Bank account linkage within 30 days: As per a GSTN advisory issued in November 2025, valid bank account details must now be provided within 30 days of registration or before filing your first GSTR-1 — whichever comes earlier.
 Missing this step will result in account suspension.

 Step 1: Visit the GST portal.
 Click on "Services", then "Registration", then "New Registration."